-New in vitro model of the schizophrenic brain may assist in developing novel therapies for psychiatric disorders.
+New in vitro model of schizophrenia brain may assist in developing novel therapies for psychiatric disorders.

 A team of researchers from McLean Hospital (MA, USA) has developed a new way to model the abnormal oligodendrocytic development that occurs in a schizophrenic brain.
 The research, recently published in Translational Psychiatry, demonstrates a new way to observe the cells of the nervous system in an in vitro setting, something that could be significant in the development of novel psychiatric therapeutics.